 3. Government cash payment

 Another relief measure is a stimulus check, known as Economic Impact Payments.
 With the CARES Act, checks will provide direct assistance to most U.S. adults, including business owners and workers alike.

 This scenario began gaining bipartisan support on March 17, with the U.S. Treasury Secretary Steven Mnuchin also in support.

 On March 19, the Senate GOP released their proposal containing the government-issued cash payments to U.S. adults.
 Again, the proposal passed in the Senate on March 25 and in the House on March 27.
 President Trump signed the CARES Act into law on March 27.
 The act provides cash payments of up to $1,200 per person (up to $2,400 for couples).
 Payments increase by $500 per child.
 Individuals who earned above $75,000 in adjusted gross income (AGI) on their 2018 income tax returns will receive a lesser amount.
-Individuals without a federal tax liability will receive $600 under this proposal.

-The government-issued check takes the place of a previous proposal of cutting payroll taxes temporarily.
+Economic Impact Payments takes the place of a previous proposal of cutting payroll taxes temporarily.
 This idea was not included in the passed Families First Coronavirus Response Act, and it was not part of the Senate’s stimulus plan.